Less-Toxic 🦷 Toothpaste, Toothbrushes, & Floss

 Introduction:

-Questions about toothpaste come up often, but unfortunately there are currently NO perfect options that I know of.
-I’ll discuss what I use though.
-I’m not going to get into details of why toothpaste is so bad, but so many toothpaste ingredients (even “natural” ones) may have some benefits for teeth, but are problematic for toxicity, heavy metals, and other hazards, especially for children: Silica, glycerin, flavor, xanthan gum, titanium dioxide, calcium, bentonite clay, coral, carageenan, propandiol, artificial colors and flavors, SLS, triclosan, essential oils, Hydroxyapatite, etc.
+I’m not going to get into details of why toothpaste is so bad, but so many toothpaste ingredients (even “natural” ones) may have some benefits for teeth, but are problematic for toxicity, heavy metals, and other hazards, especially for children: Carageenan, xanthan gum, propandiol, artificial colors and flavors, sodium lauryl sulfate, triclosan, sodium benzoate, colloidal silver, bentonite clay (has lead), calcium carbonate (has lead), coral (lead risk), essential oils (many, including peppermint are not safe for kids), nano silver, nano-Hydroxyapatite, plastic micro beads, and especially fluoride (a neurotoxin that may not be very effective for cavity prevention and may affect children’s development or IQ).

 Recommendations: